Digital on-screen graphics by country: Germany

 In the 1980s, public broadcasters started to randomly show logos during programs to prevent video piracy, following the lead of Italian broadcasters RAI and Canale 5.
 After the first private stations emerged in 1984, permanently showing their logo most times, the public broadcasters soon followed.
-Today practically all TV stations show their logo during the programs and often these are an integral part of their design using fluent motion graphic animations to make the transition between programs, previews and advertising, as well as displaying additional information such as teletext numbers or the name of the following program.
+Today practically all TV stations show their logo during the programs and often these are an integral part of their design using fluent motion graphic animations to make the transition between programmes, previews and advertising, as well as displaying additional information such as teletext numbers or the name of the following programme.
 Most logos are transparent during programming though some channels do not.
-(For instance, kabel eins uses a bright orange-colored logo.)
+(For instance, kabel eins uses a bright orange-coloured logo.)

 TV channels generally may show their logos at the top left or top right of the screen, depending on the network.
 Public broadcaster ARD's national channels display logo watermarks at the top right corner, but the individual regional broadcasting organizations' TV channels may show their logos at either the top left or the top right (for instance, BR and HR's TV channels use the top left for their logos, but MDR Fernsehen and RBB Fernsehen use the top right).
 Commercial network ProSiebenSat.1 Media, like ARD, uses the top right corner for all its channels, such as ProSieben, Sat.1, kabel eins and sixx.
 (However, Sat.1 used the top left corner until 2001, and again between 2008 and 2009.)
 But secondary public broadcaster ZDF and commercial broadcaster Mediengruppe RTL Deutschland use the top left corner for their channels, such as ZDF, RTL or VOX (exceptions in RTL's case are youth-oriented commercial channel RTL Zwei and news channel n-tv, whose logos are displayed at neither the top left nor the top right but the bottom right).
 News channel Welt (formerly N24) does not use any of these corners for its logo: its logo is placed in the bottom left corner.
 Another channel using this corner is documentary and parliament channel Phoenix, which moved its logo from the top left to the bottom left during its June 2018 rebrand.

 Channels (except Phoenix) that are collaborations between ARD and ZDF (e.g., KiKa), or between ARD, ZDF and foreign broadcasters (e.g., Arte, a collaboration with France Télévisions, and 3sat, a collaboration with SRG SSR and ORF), use the top left corner.

 Greece

 On all Greek network television networks (including Greek versions of foreign channels), DOGs appear on the top left corner of the screen.
 This had been the case until the rebranding of Skai TV in October 2018, which saw its DOG being moved to top-right.
-Since 1997, almost all television stations in Greece keep their logos on the screen during advertisements, although in channels such as Skai TV the logo became transparent prior to the 2018 logo change.
+Since 1997, almost all television stations in Greece (except for Cosmote TV-exclusive channels, which are operated by OTE) keep their logos on the screen during advertisements, although in channels such as Skai TV the logo became transparent prior to the 2018 logo change.